 The Metadata API exposes metadata for the following:

-Tableau content: workbooks, data sources, flows, projects, users, and sites
+Tableau content: workbooks, data sources, virtual connections, virtual connection tables, metrics, flows, projects, users, and sites.

 External assets: databases and tables associated with Tableau content